next-drought/ai-evaluation-workshops/workshops/2025-convergence-evaluation-playbook/template/README.md

 > [!WARNING]
 > Before running the command below, ensure you do not have any processes running on ports `6333` (Qdrant).

-From the root `odsc-2025-evaluation-playbook/solution` directory (or `template`), to start the Docker infrastructure, run:
+From the root `convergence-2025-evaluation-playbook/template` directory (or `solution`), to start the Docker infrastructure, run:
 ```bash
 make local-infrastructure-up
 ```

-From the root `odsc-2025-evaluation-playbook/solution` directory (or `template`), to stop the Docker infrastructure, run:
+From the root `convergence-2025-evaluation-playbook/template` directory (or `solution`), to stop the Docker infrastructure, run:
 ```bash
 make local-infrastructure-down
 ```